TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select.rst

    By default all records that have language-relevant information in the TCA "ctrl"-section are translated on translated pages.

-   This behaviour can be disabled by setting :ts:`languageField = 0`.
+   This behaviour can be disabled by setting :typoscript:`languageField = 0`.

 .. _select-includeRecordsWithoutDefaultTranslation: